LuuMyHoa/ecommerce-sql-analysis/README.md

 | 201703 | 23549 | 8782 | 2977 | 37.29 | 12.64 |

 ## Insights

 * Website performance improved in Q1 2017.
 Visits increased from 64,694 (Jan) to 69,931 (Mar) (+8.1%), while transactions grew from 713 to 993 (+39%).
 The much faster growth in transactions suggests an improvement in conversion performance or marketing effectiveness.

-* Website traffic is heavily driven by Google (organic search), which generates the highest number of visits (38,400).
-However, its relatively high bounce rate (51.6%) compared to direct traffic (43.3%) suggests that while SEO is the main acquisition channel, users arriving directly to the website tend to be more engaged and likely more familiar with the brand.
+* Organic search is the primary traffic driver.
+Google generates the highest number of visits (38,400), highlighting SEO as the main acquisition channel.
+However, its higher bounce rate (51.6%) compared to direct traffic (43.3%) suggests that users arriving directly are more engaged and likely more familiar with the brand.

 * Direct traffic generates the majority of revenue.
-In June 2017, direct traffic generated ~97,333 revenue, significantly higher than Google (~18,757).
-This indicates that direct visitors likely represent returning customers or users with stronger purchase intent.
+In June 2017, direct traffic generated ~97,333 revenue, far exceeding Google (~18,757) and other channels.
+This indicates that direct visitors likely represent returning customers with stronger purchase intent.

 * Purchasers navigate the website more efficiently.
-Purchasers viewed 94–124 pages on average, while non-purchasers viewed 316–334 pages.
+Purchasers viewed 94-124 pages on average, while non-purchasers viewed 316-334 pages.
 This suggests buyers find products more quickly, whereas non-buyers may struggle with product discovery or lack purchase intent.

-* Funnel conversion improved significantly across Q1 2017.
-Purchase rate increased from 8.31% (Jan) to 12.64% (Mar).
-This improvement indicates better funnel performance, potentially driven by improved product pages, marketing targeting, or checkout experience.
+* The purchase funnel became more efficient across Q1 2017.
+The add-to-cart rate increased from 28.47% to 37.29%, while the purchase rate rose from 8.31% to 12.64%.
+This indicates users were increasingly likely to progress from product view to purchase.

 ## Recommendations

-*  Optimize landing pages for Google traffic: Since Google drives the largest traffic but has a high bounce rate (51.6%), improving landing page relevance, navigation, and page speed could significantly increase engagement and conversions.
+*  Optimize SEO landing pages.
+Since organic search drives a large portion of traffic, improving landing page relevance, page speed, and product navigation can increase engagement and reduce bounce rates.

-*  Focus on high-intent traffic channels: Direct traffic generates the highest revenue, suggesting strong purchase intent.
-Marketing strategies should encourage returning visitors, such as email campaigns, retargeting ads, and loyalty programs.
+*  Strengthen customer retention strategies.
+Returning visitors tend to show stronger purchase intent.
+Implementing email marketing, loyalty programs, and personalized offers can encourage repeat purchases.

-* Implement product recommendation strategies: Customers frequently purchase multiple items in a session (avg 4.16 transactions per purchasing user).
+* Implement product recommendation strategies.
+Customers frequently purchase multiple items in a session.
 Features like “Frequently Bought Together” can increase cross-selling and average order value.

-* Improve product discovery for browsing users: Non-purchasers view 3× more pages than purchasers, indicating potential friction in product search or navigation.
-Enhancing search functionality, product categorization, and personalized recommendations could improve conversion rates.
+* Improve product discovery on the website.
+Enhancing search functionality, product categorization, and filtering options can help users find relevant products faster and reduce browsing friction.

-* Continue optimizing the purchase funnel.With purchase rate improving from 8.3% → 12.6%, further gains may come from simplifying checkout steps, improving product page clarity, and testing promotional incentives.
+* Continue optimizing the purchase funnel.
+Simplifying checkout steps, improving product page information, and testing promotional incentives can further improve conversion rates.